And Quiet Flows the Don: Adaptations

 The lyrics for the folk song "Where Have All the Flowers Gone?" by Pete Seeger and Joe Hickerson were adapted from the cossack folk "Koloda duda" ("колода дуда") song sung by Daria in And Quiet Flows the Don Part 1, Chapter 3 (page 17 Knopf edition).

 English translations

-The English translation by Stephen Garry of the first two volumes appeared under the title And Quiet Flows the Don in 1934, while other two were published in 1940 as The Don Flows Home to the Sea.
+The English translation by Harry C. Stephens (who used the name Stephen Garry) of the first two volumes appeared under the title And Quiet Flows the Don in 1934, while the other two were published in 1940 as The Don Flows Home to the Sea.
 The whole work was published as a set of two books under the title The Silent Don.
 Garry's translation lacks about 25 percent of the novel text.
 In 1950 Garry's translation was "revised and completed" by Robert Daglish.
 In 1984 Daglish published his own translation of the novel as Quiet Flows the Don.